 Mei Ling Lo

-Mei Ling Lo is the Mathematics/Computer Science Librarian and Interim Business Librarian at Rutgers Libraries.
-She is responsible for collection development.
+Mei Ling Lo serves as the Mathematics/Computer Science Librarian and Science Collection Assessment Specialist at Rutgers Libraries.
+She is responsible for collection development at the Math/Physics Library and the Library of Science and Medicine.
 She also participates in chat reference and provides library instructions to Rutgers students.
-Mei Ling is particularly interested in using technologies to help students achieve greater learning outcomes.
+Her research interests are in the area of analyzing citation metrics and maximizing research impact.
+She is also interested in using technologies to help students achieve greater learning outcomes.
 She was the recipient of the New Jersey Libraries Association Technology Innovation Award.
 She received her M.L.I.S. from Columbia University in the City of New York.

 - Lo, M. L. (1997).
 Recent Strategies for Retrieving Chemical Structure Information on the Web.
 Science and Technology Libraries, 17 (1) 1997, 3-17. http://www.tandfonline.com/doi/pdf/10.1300/J122v17n01_02